slackapi/deno-slack-sdk/docs/functions.md

 ## Functions

 Functions are the core of your Slack app: they accept one or more input parameters, execute some logic and return one or more output parameters.
-Your application's [Workflow][workflows] combines one or more Functions together, binding the output of one Function to the input of another.

 ### Defining a Function